 Excerpt from a past edition of OhioTraveler

-Dublin is renowned world wide as a city of writers and literature, home to such literary pens as Joyce, Shaw and many others, celebrated at the Dublin Writers Museum, James Joyce Museum and the Shaw Birthplace.
+Dublin is renowned worldwide as a city of writers and literature, home to such literary pens as Joyce, Shaw, and many others, celebrated at the Dublin Writers Museum, James Joyce Museum, and the Shaw Birthplace.
 Malahide Castle is a beautifully restored residence with distinctive elegance and charm.
 The extensive grounds of the Malahide Castle Demense are also home to the delightful Fry Model Railway and the Talbot Botanic Gardens.
-Malahide Castle is also the home to Tara’s Palace, one of the world’s most significant Dolls Houses.
-Inspired by Sir Neville Wilkinson’s celebrated Titania’s Palace of 1907, Ron and Doreen McDonnell sought to recapture the spirit and purpose of Sir Neville, when they began the creation of their own masterpiece – Tara’s Palace in 1980.
+Malahide Castle is also the home to Tara’s Palace, one of the world’s most significant Doll Houses.
+Inspired by Sir Neville Wilkinson’s celebrated Titania’s Palace of 1907, Ron and Doreen McDonnell sought to recapture the spirit and purpose of Sir Neville when they began the creation of their own masterpiece – Tara’s Palace in 1980.

-When you spend your time in Dublin, Ireland you will be assured of a very warm welcome and very special memories.
-But if you can’t get across the Atlantic this year, then make a visit to Dublin, Ohio and experience Irish culture at its Dublin Irish Festival in August.
+When you spend your time in Dublin, Ireland, you will be assured of a warm welcome and special memories.
+But if you can’t get across the Atlantic this year, visit Dublin, Ohio, and experience Irish culture at its Dublin Irish Festival in August.

-Dublin, Ohio is a beautiful, scenic city of about 36,000 residents located just 15 minutes northwest of downtown Columbus.
-Many recognize Dublin as home to Jack Nicklaus’ Memorial Golf Tournament (held each spring) and the annual Dublin Irish Festival—one of the largest events of its kind in the nation.
-But, it’s so much more!
+Dublin, Ohio, is a beautiful, scenic city of about 36,000 residents located just 15 minutes northwest of downtown Columbus.
+Many recognize Dublin as home to Jack Nicklaus’ Memorial Golf Tournament (held each spring) and the annual Dublin Irish Festival—one of the nation’s largest events of its kind.
+But it’s so much more!

 Dublin has become an exciting “getaway” destination for travelers—offering a great Central Ohio location just off the I-270 Columbus outer belt, a quaint historic district, 14 hotels, “Ohio’s most prestigious golf address,” exciting events, proximity to world-class attractions like the Columbus Zoo and Aquarium (just five minutes north of Dublin) and economical vacation packages.

-Dublin, Ohio offers many similarities to Dublin, Ireland.
-In fact, local legend has it that the original village was named by John Shields–an Irish surveyor who remarked that the “beaming of the sun on the hills and dales surrounding [the] beautiful valley” reminded him of his birthplace in Dublin, Ireland.
-Like its namesake city “across the pond,” Ohio’s emerald city offers plenty of green space (more than 1,000 acres of parkland); outstanding golf courses (Dublin CVB has long enjoyed a successful Golf/Hotel package program); and a rich historic area with several Irish pubs and businesses.
+Dublin, Ohio, offers many similarities to Dublin, Ireland.
+In fact, local legend has it that the original village was named by John Shields–an Irish surveyor who remarked that the “beaming of the sun on the hills and dales surrounding [the] beautiful valley” reminded him of his birthplace in Dublin Ireland.
+Like its namesake city “across the pond,” Ohio’s emerald city offers plenty of green space (more than 1,000 acres of parkland); outstanding golf courses (Dublin CVB has long enjoyed a successful Golf/Hotel package program); and a richly historic area with several Irish pubs and businesses.

-For more information about Dublin, Ohio, contact the Dublin Convention & Visitors Bureau at 1-800-245-8387 or visit http://www.irishisanattitude.com/.
-To make plans for a trip to Dublin, Ireland, visit http://www.visitdublin.com/.
+For more information about Dublin, Ohio, contact the Dublin Convention & Visitors Bureau at 1-800-245-8387 or click here to visit their website.